Congress sweeps Punjab civic polls, boost for Amarinder | Politics

 The Congress won most of the municipalities by a big margin.

-The party won 49 wards in Abohar, leaving just one for the Akali Dal.
-It bagged 41 wards in Hoshiarpur, letting the BJP, the AAP and independents split the difference.
+The party bagged 49 wards in Abohar, leaving just one for the Akali Dal.
+It won 41 wards in Hoshiarpur, letting the BJP, the AAP and independents split the difference.

 In Kapurthala, the Congress won 45 of the 50 wards and the Akalis got three.
 In Pathankot and Batala, it won 36 of the 50 wards in each corporation.